 Wrigleyville is known for having a plethora of Cubs-themed taverns, but Rice’N Bread is a special spot for dinner or even pre-gaming a baseball game.

-Whenever I’ve arrived, the host and waitstaff always greets me with enthusiasm.
+Whenever I go, the host and waitstaff greet me with enthusiasm.
 I personally think you can never go wrong ordering bibimbap, but I love their “over rice” entrees (one with beef is pictured here).
 This bowl is served with rice, a protein of your choice, noodles, green onions, Korean sauces (their mild is hot, so beware the hot option is VERY hot), and a small, fried dumpling.
 This dish is filling, unique, and will make your tastebuds pop.

 Did I mention they have excellent prices?
 I have yet to try a hamburger here, but I wouldn’t be surprised if it’s one of the best around.
 Another charming aspect of Rice’N Bread is that they are a BYOB restaurant.
 Many restaurants in Chicago are “bring your own bottle” and I think it’s a really fun experience bringing your own pack of seltzers or bottle of wine to Rice’N Bread to go alongside your meal.